 Signs are everywhere!
 Whether you are shopping in a large mall, visiting a zoo, or simply driving in your car, there are signs helping to guide you along your visit or journey.
 However, one place that signs are highly utilized is within the workplace, especially within industrial work environments.
-With all the safety hazards possible in different types of workplaces, appropriate signage is a must to help ensure safety.
+With all the safety hazards possible in different types of jobsites, appropriate workplace signs are a must to help ensure safety.

 Signs can convey all sorts of messages from helpful directional arrows guiding employees and visitors to a specific location all the way to urgent, danger zone messages that require people to stop and use extreme caution.
 Let’s discuss some of the most common types of workplace signage.

 Restriction Signs – These signs often refer to restricted areas or zones, restricted speeds for forklifts, or restricted weight amounts.
 When a restricted sign is used there are often certain limits in place.

 - Danger Signs: Signs that warn employees of danger are often high-contrast and feature the colors of black, white, and red.
 These signs can warn of electrical shocks, toxic materials, or any other dangerous situation.